Is There a Correlation Between PCOS and Depression?

 At the end of a 20-week period, all participants had lost weight and reported improvements in their depression.
 It is apparent, then, that adhering to a healthy lifestyle can help treat PCOS-related depression in women (as well as other PCOS symptoms).

 Polycystic Ovarian Syndrome creates a number of obstacles for you to overcome.
 Depression is one of many debilitating symptoms this condition can cause.
 But by understanding how the disorder works and the root of the depressive disorder, you can implement correct lifestyle changes and improve your condition.
-If you’d like extra support, Insulite Labs is here to offer you advice, consulting and information to help you manage your PCOS, so contact us today.
+If you’d like extra support, Insulite Health is here to offer you advice, consulting and information to help you manage your PCOS, so contact us today.

 The Insulite PCOS System is not intended to be medical treatment, nor is information on this website intended to be a substitute for the advice or care of a health-care practitioner.
 The Insulite PCOS System is a combination of nutritional supplementation and lifestyle programs intended to help individuals better manage their health and wellbeing.
 Consult a health-care practitioner before beginning the Insulite PCOS System.
 Because of ongoing research, clinical experience, and the rapid accumulation of information relating to the subject matter discussed on this website, the website’s users are advised to carefully review and evaluate the information on this website and continue to expand and broaden their knowledge of new information as it becomes available on this website and elsewhere.
 The use or application of the information contained on this website is at the sole discretion and risk of the user.